jvansch1/ycharts-wiki/YCharts-Investment-challenge.md

 1. If you have not done so already, create an account with [Investopedia](https://www.investopedia.com/simulator/home.aspx).
 Once you have done so, slack me (`@lucas`) your account email and I will invite you to YCharts' private game.

-We will be running a 'trial run' game from 3/5 - 3/12, to allow everyone to prepare.
+> We will be running a 'trial run' game from 3/5 - 3/12, to allow everyone to prepare.
 The official game will start 3/12.
-Game duration is TBD.
+Game duration TBD.

 2. Familiarize yourself with the rules & settings specified in the game.
 These are subject to change.